 Do you know the difference between plantar fasciitis and stress fracture?
 If not, you are not alone.
 While they are in similar conditions, it can be difficult to tell them apart.

 So, whether you have plantar fasciitis or a Stress Fracture, knowing the difference between both will help you understand your problem better, understand what causes it and aid in its treatment.
+Both conditions can cause intense heel pain, often making it tough to walk, exercise, or even stand for long periods.
+But figuring out which one you have is key—since the right diagnosis leads to the right treatment and helps you avoid more serious injury down the line.

 What is Plantar Fasciitis?